Jeremy Leman: Florida Tuskers

 Leman was signed by the Florida Tuskers of the United Football League on November 1, 2010.

-Second stint with San Diego Chargers
+San Diego Chargers (second stint)

-Leman was signed to the San Diego Chargers practice squad on November 30, 2010.
+Leman was signed to the Chargers practice squad on November 30, 2010.
 He was waived by the team on August 30, 2011.

 Oakland Raiders

 The Oakland Raiders claimed Leman off of waivers on August 31.

-Oakland then cut Leman on September 3, 2011 when they announced their 53-man roster for the 2011 season.
-However, the following day, the Raiders named Leman to their 8-man practice squad for the 2011 season.
-He was cut from the practice squad on 12/6/11.
+Oakland then cut Leman on September 3, 2011, when they announced their 53-man roster for the 2011 season.
+However, the following day, the Raiders named Leman to their eight-man practice squad for the 2011 season.
+He was cut from the practice squad on December 6.

 Personal life

-Leman graduated from the University of Illinois with a speech communication degree and a master's degree in Human Resource Education.
+Leman graduated from the University of Illinois with a speech communication degree and a master's degree in human resource education.